apivich-h/apivich-h.github.io/_posts/misc/2000-01-01-interesting-videos.md

 - **[Through the Fire and the Flames on stepper motors V2](https://www.youtube.com/watch?v=rOaRFH_w53k)**.

-## Entire Series That Can be Legally Watched on YouTube
+- **[A piano performance of _Surrender_ by Birdy](https://www.youtube.com/watch?v=xzn97B5wMIQ)**.
+One of the best songs I've ever heard, performed beautifully on a piano.

+- **[Never Gonna Give You Up, live at Glastonbury 2023](https://www.youtube.com/watch?v=nsCIeklgp1M)**.
+I'm just impressed Rick Astley is still going, and his voice being as good as ever.

+## TV Shows and TV-Styles videos

-These are series that probably could have been (or actually are) on traditional TV, but is available to watch in its entirety on YouTube.
+These are series that probably could have been (or actually are) on traditional TV but is available to watch in its entirety on YouTube, or other videos that just has the TV feel.

-- **[Taskmaster](https://www.youtube.com/watch?v=v4YhsooE5xY&list=PLRWvNQVqAeWLpNL3IpUsGUdbaOiCG026u)** (the link starts ate Series 1 Episode 1).
+- **[Taskmaster](https://www.youtube.com/watch?v=v4YhsooE5xY&list=PLRWvNQVqAeWLpNL3IpUsGUdbaOiCG026u)** (the link starts at Series 1 Episode 1).
 The first 10 or so series are on YouTube, which is incredible.
 The premise is simple, but the execution is great.

 - **[Starstruck](https://www.youtube.com/watch?v=9rA2CXNXD0g)**.
 A great comedy/romance series featuring the wonderful Rose Matafeo.

 - **[Two Of These People Are Lying](https://www.youtube.com/watch?v=AlNNkeB9pjU&list=PLfx61sxf1Yz2I-c7eMRk9wBUUDCJkU7H0)** by _The Technical Difficulties_.
 A panel show-style series based around Wikipedia articles.
 For the record, Episode 2x03 is my favourite episode of the whole show.

 - **[Video Game High School](https://www.youtube.com/watch?v=1JqR3GVqib4&list=PLsMtUWKCmBPRFzqglpk4YQlNFy8wzSXBN)** by _Rocket Jump_.
 I don't think I would rewatch this show now (in a different stage of life now), but I did really enjoy it a bit when it came out.

+- **[Madeline Gets Her Appendix Removed](https://www.youtube.com/watch?v=lo472Cpxhw8)**.
+You forgot this cartoon exist, didn't you?
+It's a very sweet cartoon - they don't make cartoons like these anymore.

+- **[Breaking the News: Tom Scott and Matt Gray bonehead the budget](https://www.youtube.com/watch?v=t2tYvANA8to)** by _Tom Scott_.
+Another Tom Scott classic.

 ## Vlog-like Videos